-Understanding real neurons fills in what the abstraction deliberately omitted: the richness of neural dynamics, the role of neural geometry, the mechanisms of synaptic plasticity, and the reasons why the brain is so much more energy-efficient and robust than silicon implementations.
+Understanding real fills in what the abstraction deliberately omitted: the richness of neural dynamics, the role of neural geometry, the mechanisms of plasticity, and the reasons why the brain is so much more energy-efficient and robust than silicon implementations.
 It also explains why neuroscience and machine learning are in an increasingly productive dialogue.

 Structure of a Neuron

-Soma (cell body): contains the nucleus and most cellular machinery.
+Soma ( body): contains the nucleus and most cellular machinery.
 Integrates inputs from all dendrites.
 The axon hillock — where the axon begins — is the site of action potential initiation; it has the highest density of voltage-gated sodium channels and the lowest threshold for firing.

 The Neuron as an Integrate-and-Fire Device

-In the simplest functional description, a neuron:
+In the simplest functional description, a :

 - Integrates incoming signals over space (across dendrites) and time